josephworks/WebIDE/docs/CODENVY.md

 ---

-Our codenvy page contains of an Iframe to codenvy.io
+Our codenvy page contains an Iframe of codenvy.io

-In order to recreate codenvy you need docker which is not portable.
+In order to recreate codenvy you need docker and a hypervisor.

+Due to the need of Docker, Codenvy has to be used online!

 This is why we Iframed codenvy.io